-Telecare services are available to any person living in council or private accommodation in Caerphilly county borough, providing they meet any of the following criteria:
+Telecare services are available to any one living in council or private accommodation in Caerphilly county borough, providing they meet any of the following criteria:

-- The following triggers are to be considered as possible indicators for Telecare:
+The following triggers are to be considered as possible indicators for Telecare.
+The service user:

-- Vulnerable and may be exposed to a range of environmental and social riskswithin the home and near vicinity.
+- is vulnerable and may be exposed to a range of environmental and social risks within the home and near vicinity.

 If you are interested in the telecare service for yourself or a member of your family, call Telecare Services for an information pack on 01443 873656 or email email@example.com.